kainzilla/zfs-autobuild/README.md

 A script designed to be used with Fedora CoreOS (an immutable OS) to check for and build the ZFS kernel modules and supporting software during boot time _if_ the current kernel version and ZFS version might have changed (such as OS updates).
 This is based on the [Atomic WireGuard](https://github.com/jdoss/atomic-wireguard/) script with hints on what works from the CoreOS [layering-examples Containerfile](https://github.com/coreos/layering-examples/blob/main/build-zfs-module/Containerfile).
 This is a sort of workaround for the lack of DKMS support on immutable OSes combined with the fact that ZFS won't be included in the Linux kernel anytime soon.

 This script runs the ZFS build process for your current kernel version from sources, inside of a container to keep your system clean, and keeps older copies of ZFS source and ZFS RPMs for a configurable duration of time.
-The automatic cleanup defaults versions that haven't been used in more than 180 days since last-use of that specific kernel+version combo.
+The automatic cleanup defaults to removing versions that haven't been used in more than 180 days since last-use of that specific kernel+version combo.

 Caveats:
 * When the system needs to build ZFS to match your current desired version and kernel, it will delay boot-up while it builds.